 What did we forget to ask?

 The right questions give you clarity and confidence.
-They help you plan instead of reacting, and they prevent unexpected challenges down the track.

-Your Essential Checklist
+Your Essential Retirement Villages Checklist

 Bring this checklist with you when you visit.
 Write down the answers and, just as importantly, how the place feels to your parent.